TheochemUI/eOn/docs/source/devdocs/docbuild.md

 Although we use `micromamba` for handling system dependencies, the documenation is handled via the `python` ecosystem.
 Namely:

-- [PDM](https://pdm-project.org/en/latest/) is used to track versions
+- [PDM](https://pdm-project.org/en/latest/) is used to track versions, and provide [development groups](https://pdm-project.org/latest/usage/dependency/#add-development-only-dependencies)

 To facilitate interactions with `pdm`, [pipx](https://pipx.pypa.io/latest/installation/) is recommended.